Gluten-Free Bagels

 Missing Bagels?
 Not Anymore!

-• The key to great gluten-free bagels is choosing the right flour blend.
+• Choose the right flour blend.
 I always recommend Pillsbury Gluten-Free or Better Batter—both are tried-and-true for yeast baking.
 Steer clear of Bob’s Red Mill 1-to-1 and King Arthur Measure for Measure, since they aren’t designed for yeast recipes and may give you disappointing results.

-• No stand mixer?
-No problem!
-You can mix everything by hand in a large bowl and knead for about 10–15 minutes.
+• Mix by hand.
+There’s no need for a hand or stand mixer as you can mix everything by hand in a large bowl and knead for about 10–15 minutes.
 It takes a bit of muscle, but it’s totally doable.

 Homemade Gluten-Free Bagels